Unboxed-Software/solana-course/content/token22-metadata.md

 ## Metadata-Pointer extension:

-Historically, developers stored metadata in metadata accounts using `Metaplex`.
-However, this has some drawbacks.
-For example the mint account to which the metadata is "attached" has no awareness of the metadata account.
-So to figure out if a particular account has metadata we need to PDA the mint and the `Metaplex` program together and see if a Metadata account existed.

-To solve this problem, Solana introduced an extension called `metadata-pointer` extension, which is simply a `publicKey` field called `metadata` in the mint account itself.
+Since there is multiple metadata programs out there, a mint can have multiple different accounts all claiming to describe the mint. that will make it complicated to know which one is the "official" metadata for this mint.
+So to make that easier, Solana intrudes the `metadata-pointer` extension, this extension will allow us to have a `publicKey` field called `metadataAddress` in the mint account itself.
 This `publicKey` points to the account that holds the metadata for this token.
-This will make it easier for client apps to find the respective metadata-account and retrieve the metadata.
+As you'll see in the "Metadata" section, this address can be the mint itself!

-For example if we create a Metaplex Metadata account, that account's `publicKey` would be inserted into the `metadata` field on the Mint account.
+For example if we create a Metaplex Metadata account, that account's `publicKey` would be inserted into the `metadataAddress` field on the Mint account. so To avoid phony mints claiming to be stablecoins, now a client can check if the mint and the metadata both point to each other or not.

-- What is the extension
-  - What does it do
-  - Why do we need it
-- What new functions
-- What new fields

--- In the Metadata pointer extension, what new felids and functions are there.
+So this will introduce some new functions and a couple of additional fields that we need to keep in mind when interacting with the token22 program:

+1. The function `createInitializeMetadataPointerInstruction`
+  - this function takes 4 params as an input:
+    - mint: the mint account that will be created.
+    - authority: the authority that can set the metadata address
+    - Metadata Address: the account address that holds the metadata
+    - Program Id: the SPL Token program Id (in this case it will be the token22 program Id)
+  - it will return an instruction that will set the metadata address in the mint account.
+2. The function `createUpdateMetadataPointerInstruction`
-  - Init function
+  - this function takes 5 params as an input:
+    - mint: the mint account that will be created.
+    - authority: the authority that can set the metadata address
+    - Metadata Address: the account address that holds the metadata
+    - Multi Signers: the multi signers that will sign the transaction
+    - Program Id: the SPL Token program Id (in this case it will be the token22 program Id)
+  - it will return an instruction that will update the metadata address in the mint account.
+3. The function `getMetadataPointerState`
-  - update function
+  - this function takes the mint as an input
-  - ???
-  - `metadata` field
-  - `metadata authority` field
--- Talk about the flow (Generally outline the steps of creating with a pointer) -- Talk about updating the pointer (how and why)
+  - it will return an object with two fields:
+    - `metadataAddress`: the account address that holds the metadata
+    - `authority`: the authority that can set the metadata address
+4. The field `metadataAddress` in the mint account, which will hold the account address that holds the metadata for this token, and it could be pointing to the mint token it self, we will talk about that more in the metadata extension section.
+5. The field `authority` in the mint account, which will hold the authority that can set the metadata address.

+So in order to create a mint with a metadata pointer, we will have to follow these steps:
+1. allocate the account and pay the rent fee.
+2. initialize the pointer.
+If you initialize the mint before the pointer, it will return an error.
+3. initialize the mint.

+these are the main steps outlined, we still have to do some work around them, for example we will need to upload our off-chain metadata if we are planing to store any, and we need to get the address of the metadata account that we will point to, we will get deeper into that below.

+Also good to know that you can update the metadata pointer at any point if you hold the authority on updating it by simple by calling the `createUpdateMetadataPointerInstruction` method, and for sure you will need to put that instruction in a transaction and send it to the network, and if you want to get the current state of the metadata pointer you can call the `getMetadataPointerState` method.

 ### create NFT with metadata-pointer